Jordan Ellenberg: Career

 In 2004, he began teaching at the University of Wisconsin-Madison and is currently the John D. MacArthur Professor of Mathematics, a position he has held since 2015.
 In 2012 he became a fellow of the American Mathematical Society and was a plenary speaker at the 2013 Joint Mathematics Meetings where he spoke on the subject of number theory and algebraic topology, the study of abstract high-dimensional shapes and the relations between them.
 He was named a Guggenheim Fellow in 2015.
 He was elected as one of the six A.D.
 White Professors-at-Large at Cornell in 2019.
 His research focuses on "the fields of number theory and algebraic geometry."

-In addition to his research articles, he has authored a novel, The Grasshopper King, which was a finalist for the 2004 Young Lions Fiction Award; the "Do the Math" column in Slate; two non-fiction books, How Not to Be Wrong; and Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else (2022), as well as articles on mathematical topics in many newspapers and general magazines.
+In addition to his research articles, he has authored a novel, The Grasshopper King, which was a finalist for the 2004 Young Lions Fiction Award; the "Do the Math" column in Slate; two non-fiction books, How Not to Be Wrong and Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else (2022); and articles on mathematical topics in many newspapers and general magazines.

 Ellenberg was a mathematics consultant for the 2017 film Gifted, which features a math prodigy as its protagonist; he also made a cameo appearance in the film as a professor lecturing on the partition function and Ramanujan's congruences.